-Some reasons why dark eye circles might develop also include:
+Other reasons why dark eye circles might develop:

 1. Sun exposure

 Directly exposing yourself to the sun causes the production of melanin.
 Melanin is a pigment that directly affects your skin tone and color (it’s the reason why we get tans).
-Due to our genetics, Asians also tend to develop pigmentation issues around the eye area.
+Due to our genetics, Asians also tend to develop pigmentation issues around the eye area, resulting in the appearance of dark eye circles around the eyes.

 Skin aging reduces the amount of collagen and elastin in your skin, causing it to lose its firmness and healthy look.
-When this happens around our eyes, the fat and bony loss will make the area look hollow and sunken.
-The already thin skin will also start to show the blood vessels underneath, giving your eyes a hollow and dark look.
+When this happens around our eyes, the fat and bony loss will make the area around the eyes look hollow and sunken.
+The already thin skin will also start to show the blood vessels underneath, giving your eyes a hollow and dark look which leads to dark eye circles.

 When we sleep, our body rejuvenates itself and repairs any damage we sustained during the day.
-If we don’t sleep enough, the circulation of blood to the skin will be affected.
-This reduces oxygen flow to the skin, making the skin look shadowed and dull.
+If we don’t sleep enough, the circulation of blood to the skin will be affected, causing blood vessels under the eye to dilate.
+This reduces oxygen flow to the skin, making the skin look tired, shadowed and dull which results in dark eye circles.